bmershon/d3-equidecompose/README.md

 ## Testing

 - `npm run test` automatically runs the `pretest` script, which builds everything in `index.js` and then runs the tests in the *test/* directory.
-- `npm run preflight` first runs the `dev` script, which builds everything in `dev.js` and runs the tests in the *preflight/* directory.
+- `npm run preflight` first runs the `foo` script, which builds everything in `foo.js` and runs the tests in the *preflight/* directory.

-The *dev.js* build target and *preflight/* directory are designed for building and testing during early stages of development, when smaller components that are not exposed in the production module need to be tested independently.
+The *foo.js* build target and *preflight/* directory are designed for building and testing during early stages of fooelopment, when smaller components that are not exposed in the production module need to be tested independently.

 ## API Reference